1. An iPhone

 2. iPad or iPad mini

 The iPad is an ideal traveling companion.
-Not only does it offer music, apps, and movies (on a screen 6 inches bigger than that on the iPod touch), but it's also a terrific device for reading eBooks from Apple's iBooks store, Amazon's Kindle store, or from Barnes and Noble.
-It comes in a WiFi-only model, and a model with always-on 3G Internet, though that requires a monthly fee.
+Not only does it offer music, apps, and movies, but it's also a terrific device for reading eBooks from Apple's iBooks store, Amazon's Kindle store, or from Barnes and Noble.
+It comes in a WiFi-only model, and a model with always-on 4G LTE Internet, though that requires a monthly fee.

 If the traveler on your list spends most of their travel time in the car, consider an iPod car kit for them.
 These come in the form of cassette adapters, FM transmitters, and built-in jacks and pipe the iPod’s music through the car stereo.
 Some also include car charges, another nice touch.